Migdol: Places named Migdol or Migdal in the Hebrew Bible

-The letters of Šuta refer to a "Magdalu in Egypt" which Albright identified with Jeremiah's Migdol.
+The letters of Šuta refer to a "Magdalu in Egypt" which Albright identified with the Hebrew Bible's Migdol.

 Places in modern Israel named Migdal

 Migdal is a town in the northern district of Israel, 8 km north of Tiberias.

 Migdal Ha'emek is a city in modern-day Israel, situated on a large hill surrounded by the Kishon river, west of Nazareth.